View Cross-Listed and Affiliated Courses

 WGS-120 Introduction to Women, Gender, and Sexuality Studies

-Introduction to the conceptual tools for studying women and LGBTQI individuals.
-Course introduces issues in feminist and queer theories, examines the diversity of experiences, structural positions in society, and collective efforts for change of women and LGBTQI individuals.
-Taught by an interdisciplinary team of instructors.
+Introduction to the conceptual tools for studying women and LGBTQIA individuals.
+Course introduces issues in feminist and sexuality studies theories, examines the diversity of experiences, structural positions in society, and collective efforts for change of women and LGBTQIA individuals.

-Study of a topic not normally covered in depth in the regular curriculum of the Women's Studies program.
+Study of a topic not normally covered in depth in the regular curriculum of the Women, Gender, and Sexuality Studies program.
 Offered irregularly.

 WGS-214 Native American Women